depeche-protocol/depeche-protocol.github.io/index.md

 * Internet support (when the Internet is available, make use of common carrier protocols such as HTTP)
 * Signing of messages and letters of recommendation (increasing trust in the senders and reducing risk of MITM attacks)
+* Persistent addresses (for use in initiating communication without rendezvous, though this has other risks and trust issues)